What’s Facet Arthritis?

 - Sometimes, cervical pain may transfer to the occipital area, shoulder girdle, and posterior scapular region.

 Facet arthritis usually occurs very slowly, usually taking several years.
 Researchers found a proven relationship between age and the prevalence of facet arthritis.
 A study found almost 15 to 45% of patients with lumbar facet joints as a common source of pain (Tiwari et al., 2020).
 Also, almost 35 to 42% of patients with neck pain share a common cause of facet arthritis.
-People ages between 40 to 70 become more susceptible to facet arthritis (Tiwari et al., 2020).
+People ages between 40 to 70 develop into more susceptible to facet arthritis (Tiwari et al., 2020).

 How do Spinal Specialists Diagnose Facet Arthritis?

 Initial diagnosis of facet arthritis involves a brief medical history of patients and performing some physical examination (clinical presentation and pain pattern of patients) to identify the potential source of pain.
-Physicians may perform some additional imaging tests like X-rays, CT scans, and MRI of the spine to show changes with facet arthritis.
+Physicians may perform some additional imaging tests such as X-rays, CT scans, and MRI of the spine to show changes with facet arthritis.
 Some other tests may include (Thipse, Anap, Shete, & Diwate, 2014):

 - Single-photon emission computed tomography (SPECT)